Hog-CERN/Hog/docs/01-Getting-Started/01-howto-existingProjects.md

 [^1]: To open a git bash session navigate to the directory where you want to open the bash.
 Right click on the folder and select open git bash here.

-For all of the following to work, Vivado (or Quartus) executable must be in your PATH environment varible: i.e. if you type `vivado` the program must run.
+For all of the following to work, Vivado (or Quartus) executable must be in your PATH environment variable: i.e. if you type `vivado` the program must run.
 If you intend to use Modelsim or Questasim, also the `vsim` executable must be in the PATH: i.e. if you type `vsim` the simulator should start.

 ##Requirements
 This is a list of the requirements: